136MasterNR/Battles-of-Batch/README.md

   - Saves encryption:
     - Coming Soon!

-### Audio Manager (#7.1)
-  - The audio is played by a Visual Basic script, which is managed by the Audio Manager, a batch file.
-The Audio Manager is always running in the background as a seperate task as long audio is turned on.
-It detects whether the game is running every single second, and if it's not, it stops the audio tasks, and then itself.
-The way it detects whether the game is running is by listing all tasks and finding the process by the game's title.
-It also makes sure that the process runs in a terminal.

 ### Auto Updater (#7.2)
   - When you start the game, the updater will launch at some point in the startup and check for an update.
 It pulls information from [get-update](https://github.com/136MasterNR/HTS-Studios/tree/main/get-update), compares your local game's version with the online version and then prompts you to whether you wish to update or not before completely loading into the game.
 After you confirm to update, the updater will pull the whole game from [get-download](https://github.com/136MasterNR/HTS-Studios/tree/main/get-download) and will replace all your old game files with the new game files.
 This will not reset your saves, but if the next update requires you to reset your saves, you will be prompted for a second confirmation.